ggwc82/ggwc82.github.io/_posts/2016-02-10-vimchallenge.markdown

 it.
 Better to leave it now before I get too familiar, too 'good' at using it that the move away would be significantly harder.
 And it will only get tougher if I don't make the move now.
-So there it is, my reasoning for why I made the move to VIM.
+So there it is, my reasoning for why I made the move to Vim.
 Also, the bragging rights of being a quintessential 'keyboard warrior' might even make up for losing my 'SNE' status at PokerStars...maybe...